jjohnston-aims/hpc_workshop/day_3.md

 ### Singularity

+Singularity also can be built from a Dockerfile with python by this package: https://singularityhub.github.io/singularity-cli/

 Singularity is an alternative to docker, but the process doesn't run as root.
 You have the same rights outside the container as inside.
 It even uses the same docker docker images/commands?

 Gere is how we would run one: